madaboutbrighton/serversleep/README.md

 #### Torrent user `--torrent-user `

-The username for the specified torrent client.
+The user name for the specified torrent client.

 #### Torrent password `--torrent-password `